-Why the Giraffe Centre in Nairobi is Worth a Visit
+Why the Giraffe Centre in Nairobi is Must-Visit

 Imagine looking right into the enormous eyes of the world’s tallest animal.
 At the Giraffe Centre in Nairobi, Kenya, you can do just that!